DeveloppeurPascal/HTML-Writer/README.md

 [Cette page en français.](LISEZMOI.md)

 This program is a simple WYSIWYG HTML code or HTML block editor.
-It is developed natively in Delphi using the [Delphi HTML Components] library (https://delphihtmlcomponents.com/), so there's no need to depend on a third-party utility (browser or other).
+It is developed natively in Delphi using the [Delphi HTML Components](https://delphihtmlcomponents.com/) library, so there's no need to depend on a third-party utility (browser or other).

 The project is available for Windows, Mac and Linux.